Section 2.4 How to Read Writing Prompts¶

 - The debate over how NGOs are best selected and evaluated.

 - Can we cut or minimize intermediaries between charitable donors and the recipients of aid?

-For this assignment, you must select one of these broad areas of investigation, and explore a specific and concrete question to expand on the class material.
 You can use one course reading as a starting point.
 Or you can go a different route, depending on your interests.